elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/composite-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> Structurally the Composite Pattern lets you compose objects into a tree-like structure giving us the ability to work with them as individual objects.
-This is also known as partitioning.
-The Composite pattern allows the creation of objects with properties that are primitive items or a collection of objects.
-Each item in the collection can hold other collections themselves, creating deeply nested structures.<br/>
+      <strong>Interview Response:</strong> The Composite Pattern, structurally, allows you to compose objects into a tree-like structure, allowing us to work with them as individual objects.
+Partitioning is another term for this.
+The Composite pattern enables the creation of objects with primitive items or a collection of object properties.
+Each item in the group can hold other collections, allowing for deeply nested structures.<br/>
     </div><br />
   <div><strong className="codeExample">Diagram:</strong><br /><br />

   <div></div>

 </div><br />
-  <div><strong className="codeExample">Code Example:</strong> ES2015+ Modern Implementation<br /><br />
+  <div><strong className="codeExample">Code Example:</strong><br /><br />

   <div></div>